-the site of an urgent call early this year.
+A beautifully remodeled home - built in the 1920s - was the site of an urgent call early this year.
 Just two doors down from the home Richard Nixon occupied while in D.C as a U.S. Congressman from California, the home blends seamlessly into one of the city's countless picturesque old neighborhoods.

-But when the home was renovated, its 30 year-old gas boiler was overlooked.
+But when the home was renovated, its 30-year-old gas boiler was overlooked.